 What We Like

-Once the base frame is assembled, the slats can be rolled into place.
-Felt covers either end of the 15 slats on the king-sized frame I tested, which cuts down on noise caused by bed movement.
+Once the base frame is assembled, the slats can be rolled out into place.
+Felt covers either end of the 15 slats on the king-sized frame I tested, which cuts down on noise caused by bed movement and potential splinters during setup.
 From packaging to assembly to everyday use, the frame does what it sets out to perfectly.

 Watch Out For